NKINCAID/MAE_4272_IC_Engine/README.md

-Guide for Installing Cantera with a Conda environment
+Guide for Installing Cantera with a Conda Environment
 =========